Master Of Science In Data Science And Analytics - Computational Data Science Concentration

 - No grade will be given for a thesis course until after the oral defense.

-- A written outline of the thesis project and a tentative schedule must be submitted to and approved by the graduate coordinator and the chair prior to the registration for a thesis course.
+- A written outline of the thesis project and a tentative schedule must be submitted to and approved by the graduate advisor in data science and the chair prior to the registration for a thesis course.